Pryaxis/TShock/docs/README.md

 1. To install more plugins, add them to the `ServerPlugins` folder.

+### Upgrading

-1. To upgrade TShock 5 to future versions of TShock 5, simply download the latest release, extract the archive, and then merge all of the files in the release archive with your existing installation.
+To upgrade TShock 5 to future versions of TShock 5, simply download the latest release, extract the archive, and then merge all of the files in the release archive with your existing installation.
 The `tshock` folder contains user data, and any database changes will be automatically performed to bring your server up-to-date with the latest stuff from us.

-### Upgrading from TShock 4?
+#### Upgrading from TShock 4?

 If you're upgrading from TShock 4, we suggest downloading the new release of TShock, copying the `tshock` configuration folder over (containing the `sqlitedb` file as well as the `json` configuration files, etc) to the new server, and starting the new server that way.
 This is because many files are removed and the existing files are no longer required from TShock 4.
 In addition, the new binary you need to run is called `TShock.Server.exe` or `TShock.Server`, not `TerrariaServer.exe`.